 And so much more!

-You can get the My Thankful Journal today by just clicking here, or on the image below.
+You can get the My Thankful Journal FREE today by filling in the form below.

 30 Day Prayer Challenge for Thanksgiving – Coming Nov 11

 5 Prayers for a Thankful Heart Bible Study

 My Thankful Journal – FREE Printable

 10 Bible Verses for Thanksgiving – Free Printable

 10 Bible Verses for Thanksgiving – Bookmark – Free Printable! – Coming Nov 16

 4 Ways to Cultivate a Thankful Heart When You Don’t Feel Thankful

 3 Powerful Steps to Take When You Don’t Feel Thankful